 - have completed and signed an application form or have otherwise requested services (including, but not limited to requests made verbally, by telephone, in writing, by facsimile, etc.);

-- have provided information necessary to initiate an assessment to
+- have provided the information necessary to initiate an assessment to

 - determine eligibility and need for services; and

-- are available to complete the assessment process as soon as the rehabilitation teacher has a document signed by the individual requesting VS services.
-This may be a formal application or a letter signed by the applicant, applicant’s parent, guardian, or other representative, which provides the minimum basic information and request VR services.
+- are available to complete the assessment process as soon as the rehabilitation teacher has a document signed by the individual requesting Visual Services.
+This may be a formal application or a letter signed by the applicant, applicant’s parent, guardian, or other representatives, which provides the minimum basic information and request VR services.